Close

 Focus Methods Due Date

 Careers Program Review Year end review of how well the school has delivered the careers programme, summarising the feedback from teachers that delivered, and through a student voice panel for all years 7-13 with focus on Year 11 students.
-24 May 2024
+May annually

 Student Needs Survey to be completed by students at the end of each organised trip or visit from an external speaker, to understand how well we meet our students' needs and to identify improvements.
 On-going